 - rectal involvement in the vast majority of cases (90-95%) 2

 Treatment involves supportive therapy (fluid and electrolyte replacement) and eradication of C. difficile with antibiotics (usually vancomycin or metronidazole) 5.

-A novel, if somewhat disturbing, treatment option is that of faecal transplant, whereby 'healthy' faecal matter is either administered via nasogastic tube or directly into the colon, after having been donated by a family member 5.
+A novel treatment option is that of fecal transplant, whereby 'healthy' fecal matter is either administered via nasogastric tube or directly into the colon, after having been donated by a family member 5.

 Untreated pseudomembranous colitis carries a high mortality from toxic megacolon and perforation.

 Other causes of toxic megacolon and colitis include:

 - neutropenic colitis

 - inflammatory bowel disease

 - colonic lymphoma: also causes "thumbprinting"